rdfuhr/BusyBezier/README.txt

 Next I have written and done initial tests for methods to translate and scale a Bezier curve.

-Next we will write and test code to create graphs of Bernstein Polynomials
+Next we will write and test code to create graphs of Bernstein Polynomials.
+This worked.

+Add an input parameter to the function cubicBezierCurve.prototype.drawCurve so that we specify curveWidth (instead of having it hard-coded in the function).
+Modify the calls to drawCurve so that curveWidth is specified.

+Add an input parameter to the function cubicBezierCurve.prototype.drawControlPolygon so that we specify lineWidth (instead of having it hard-coded in the function).
+Modify the calls to drawControlPolygon so that lineWidth is specified.